Skip to main content

 note

-Install Compact VS Code extension
+Install the Compact VS Code extension

 1